Emley

-Emley is a village in West Yorkshire, England, between Huddersfield and Wakefield with a population of 1,497 at the last census (2011) It is 6.4 mi east of Huddersfield and 7.1 mi west of Wakefield.
+Emley is a village in the parish of Denby Dale, in Huddersfield in the Kirklees district of West Yorkshire, England.
+The village lies between Huddersfield and Barnsley.
+In the 2021 census it has a population of 1,434.
+It is 6.4 mi east of Huddersfield and 7.1 mi west of Wakefield.
 The village dates from Anglo-Saxon times and is on high ground, close to the Emley Moor transmitting station.

 History

 The name "Emley" is derived from an Old English personal name, Em(m)a or Eama, and lēah, a wood or woodland clearing.
 The village was recorded as Amalaie and Amelai in the 1086 Domesday Book and usually as Emmeley by the 13th century.
 The Saxon settlement was at Emley Park.
 An influx of invading Danes settled in the area in the 9th century, as evidenced by place names ending in by and thorpe.

 Manor

 After the Norman Conquest, Godric, a descendant of the original Saxon settlers, was retained as lord of the manor by William the Conqueror and Emley became part of the Royal Manor of Wakefield.
 Godric passed the manor to his son, Ketelbern, some time after 1080, and he in turn passed it to his son Godric.
 Godric's descendants adopted the Norman practice of having a surname; William Fitzgodric, born in 1140, was lord of the manor followed by his son William using the surname Fitzwilliam.

 The Fitzwilliams retained the manor for many generations.
 They lived in a moated house on the site of the Old Hall in Emley Park.
 When Edward II marched against the Scots in 1312 in retaliation against border raids, he summoned his nobles to provide men-at-arms.
 Sir William Fitzwilliam and men from Emley joined the king at Berwick-on-Tweed, and they may have fought with the king in the Battle of Bannockburn.
 His son William was executed at Pontefract for his part in Thomas, 2nd Earl of Lancaster's rebellion.
 Sir John Fitzwilliam and the rector died in 1348, possibly from the Black Death, and by 1350 the manor was described as "ruinous".
 The Fitzwilliams left Emley at this time and moved to another property at Sprotborough.

-In 1417 a Sir John Fitzwilliam succeeded his father at the age of 20 and served Henry V in France during the Hundred Years Wars; he died in Rouen in 1421.
+In 1417 a Sir John Fitzwilliam succeeded his father at the age of 20 and served Henry V in France during the Hundred Years' War; he died in Rouen in 1421.
 His heir, a 12-month-old son, William was lord of the manor until 1474 when the manor passed to his 10-year-old grandson William.
 He died young and without issue and the Fitzwilliam association with Emley came to an end.
 He left his estate to Thomas Soothill, who had married his aunt, and he in turn left it to their daughter Elizabeth, who married Sir Henry Savile.
 The Savile family became lords of the manor.